 "Jeanette Windle is a top-notch storyteller"

 As daughter of missionary parents, award-winning author and journalist Jeanette Windle grew up in the rural villages, jungles, and mountains of Colombia, now guerrilla hot zones.
 Her detailed research and writing is so realistic that it has prompted government agencies to question her to determine if she has received classified information.
 Currently based in Lancaster, PA, Jeanette has lived in six countries and traveled in more than thirty on five continents.
-Those experiences have birthed 16 international intrigue titles, including bestselling Tyndale House Publishers release Veiled Freedom, a 2010 ECPA Christian Book Award and Christy Award finalist and sequel Freedom's Stand, a 2012 ECPA Christian Book Award and Carol Award finalist and 2011 Golden Scroll Novel of the Year finalist.
+Those experiences have birthed 16 international intrigue titles, including bestselling Tyndale House Publishers releases Veiled Freedom, a 2010 ECPA Christian Book Award and Christy Award finalist, sequel Freedom's Stand, a 2012 ECPA Christian Book Award and Carol Award finalist and 2011 Golden Scroll Novel of the Year finalist, and most recent title Congo Dawn, named 2013 Golden Scroll Novel of the Year.
 Jeanette mentors developing nation writers in both English and Spanish on all five continents.

 A NOTE FROM JEANETTE: Living Joyously in Life's Storms.